-In this seminar, students take the role of a social planner with the goal to identify possibilities for improvement and/or design contexts in Digital Markets and the Information Era in a way that leads to "politically desirable" outcomes.
-In this one can have different objectives, for example: Maximizing efficiency, welfare or minimizing negative externalities.
-Research ideas could also aim at identifying market failures and the causes for it.
-Topic suggestions include: Privacy, Health Markets, Markets for Attention, Addiction, Fake News, Choice Overload, Information Overload...
+In this seminar, students take the role of a social planner with the goal to identify possibilities for improvement and/or design contexts in Digital Markets.
+Research ideas can also look to identify and/or prevent market failures.
+Topic suggestions include: Privacy, Health Markets, Markets for Attention, Addiction, Fake News, Choice Overload, Information Overload, Censorship, Cybersecurity